GTD Timer

 When starting GTD Timer opens Start Timer window (see in the picture below).

 Use this window to setup parameters for the timer.
 To navigate between controls use Tab key.
 If you want to skip this window, click Cancel button or press Esc key on the keyboard.
-To close the program click Close button in the top-right corner of the window or press Alt-F4 key on the keyboard.
 After entering parameters press one of the buttons at the bottom of the window.

 Parameters: